nandininautiyal/Bootstrap-Component/README.md

-# Bootstrap-Component
-This is a part of my learning!
-I have created this because I wanted to learn the use of Bootstrap Components.
+This project is called MoveIt.
+I have tried creating this page using bootstrap components to understand how it can be efficiently used.